 The summary calculation of the base milk price is broken down into various revenue and cost components.
-The Manual requires Fonterra to review certain assumptions and revenue and cost components every four years (or when the Panel chooses to complete a review).
+The Manual provides a timeline for Fonterra to review certain assumptions and revenue and cost components every four years (or when the Panel chooses to complete a review).